fossasia/open-event-attendee-ios/README.md

 iOS app for Open Event

 ## Introduction
-This is an iOS app developed for FOSSAsia in mind.
+This is an iOS app developed for `FOSSASIA` in mind.

 ## Things To Have
 1. Xcode